codio/knowledge/source/instructors/admin/integration/lti-app.rst

 In Codio
 ~~~~~~~~

-1. Go to your organization account settings by clicking on your user name in the bottom left of your dashboard and then selecting your organization within **My Organizations**.
+1. Go to your organization account settings by clicking on your user name in the bottom left of your dashboard and then selecting your organization within **Organizations**.
 2. Select the **LTI Integrations** tab.
 3. Scroll down to the **LTI Integration 1.0** section.
 You should see the following fields.
 Remain on this screen for the time being.